gokulsg/CNN-attention-on-AWS/Model-Implementation/README.md

+This file is dedicated for implementing the [Deep Fashion Analysis with Feature Map Upsampling and Landmark-driven Attention](https://drive.google.com/file/d/1Dyj0JIziIrTRWMWDfPOapksnJM5iPzEi/view)model in a non-GPU machine.

-# Demo for how to use it
+## Demo for how to use it

-## Import
+### 1. Import

 from model_loading import Label_Fashion_Image

-## Suppose all the image you want do classfication are in the following directory:
+### 2. Suppose all the image you want do classfication are in the following directory:

 directory='/Users/zhang.xiaoya/Desktop/photos/'

-## Initiate an instance of the classification model:
+### 3. Initiate an instance of the classification model:

 p=Label_Fashion_Image()

-## Label all the image
+### 4. Label all the image

 all_=p.all_img(directory)